 Have you been arrested and charged with a DWI in NJ?
-When this happens, it is critical that you hire an experienced DWI attorney right away.
-Stephen Lukach is a premier New Jersey DWI lawyer.
+When this happens, it is critical that you hire an experienced DWI attorney right away like the Law Offices of Christopher L. Baxter – New Jersey DWI lawyer.
 Depending on the circumstances, it is possible to get a DWI charge reduced or even dropped, but it takes a skilled and knowledgeable attorney to make your case.
 The penalties for DWI are harsh.
 Many states will pull your driver’s license for at least 30 days and often even longer.
 You could also spend some time in jail and will almost always have to attend some type of alcohol rehabilitation program.

 If this is your first DWI, the right attorney may be able to get your reduced penalties or even get you off altogether.
 It is best to find your own attorney when facing DWI charges.
 While this may be expensive, it is certainly worth the cost if your attorney can help get you out of the charges.

 Chances are you will be arrested or at least detained if you are charged with DWI.
 You should be able to leave jail on your own recognizance, but you will have to appear in court for arraignment.
 Before your court appearance, you should interview at least three DWI attorneys.
 Most attorneys offer a free initial consultation.
 You will meet with the attorney to discuss your case, and they will provide you advice on how to continue.